ibm-cloud-docs/direct-link/getting-started.md

 ## Learn more

-If you require a diverse and redundant Direct Link Classic deployment, you can review the [Models for diversity and redundancy document](/docs/infrastructure/direct-link?topic=direct-link-models-for-diversity-and-redundancy-in-direct-link).
+If you require a diverse and redundant Direct Link on Classic deployment, you can review the [Models for diversity and redundancy document](/docs/infrastructure/direct-link?topic=direct-link-models-for-diversity-and-redundancy-in-direct-link).

-If you require a diverse, redundant, or multi-cloud deployment for Direct Link Connect Classic or Direct Link Exchange Classic, you can review the [Alternatives document](/docs/infrastructure/direct-link?topic=direct-link-alternatives-for-your-ibm-cloud-direct-link-deployment).
+If you require a diverse, redundant, or multi-cloud deployment for Direct Link Connect on Classic or Direct Link Exchange on Classic, you can review the [Alternatives document](/docs/infrastructure/direct-link?topic=direct-link-alternatives-for-your-ibm-cloud-direct-link-deployment).